 Please see this page for guidance on preparing for interviews.

 |To enable applicants to come to interview in Cambridge, St Catharine's is pleased to provide support for travel costs to students who are in local authority care and/or are currently in receipt of free school meals and who attend a UK maintained sector school/college.
 Public transport travel costs between £20 and £80 will be reimbursed, and we will contact eligible applicants directly with further information when they are invited to interview.|

 By mid-January - decisions made

 All candidates will receive a decision by post or email.
-The only exceptions are:
+There are three likely outcomes:

-(2) Medicine runs an 'open offer' system by which the University makes a small number of offers in Medicine which are allocated to colleges in the summer, following publication of A-level results - these few offers are usually made by the end of January.
-Open offers are usually also made in Veterinary Medicine, but these are often finalised in early January.
+- The University runs an 'open offer' system by which a small number of offers are made which are subsequently allocated to colleges in the summer, following publication of A-level results.
+These offers are usually made by the end of January.

 By mid-February - entry for STEP exams

 All candidates whose offer of a place is conditional upon STEP grades (additional maths qualifications required for some courses) must be entered by their examination centre (school) for the relevant papers.

 All offers made must be accepted (as firm or insurance offers) or rejected through UCAS.
 Check the UCAS website for the exact deadline for this.